jpfiles/jpfiles/README.md

 Tools & Technologies: AWS Cloud, Active Directory, Microsoft 365, Virtualization
 Certifications: AWS Certified Cloud Practitioner, GIAC Foundational Cybersecurity Technologies, DoD Certified Digital Media Collector, and Google IT Support Professional.
 Special Interests: Cybersecurity, Network Engineering, IT Support, and Data Center Operations.
 🔧 I enjoy solving complex problems, learning new technologies, and contributing to meaningful projects.
-I'm also working toward obtaining the CompTIA A+ and Security+ certifications by the end of this year.

 🚀 I'm always seeking new opportunities to grow professionally and collaborate on exciting projects.
+If you're interested in knowing more or feel my skillset can make difference to your endeavors, please don't hesitate to reach out.